Taiwan-CVAI/HeaortaNet/README.md

 Inspired by SegResNet [1], we modified the model structure with bottleneck residual block and adding attention gate.
 This model is called HeaortaNet.

 ## Data
 The model was trained to segment the heart and aorta based on non-contrast chest CT.
 Based on our own split, the labeled dataset from Nation Taiwan University Hospital (NTUH) was partioned into 60 training data, 20 validation data and 20 testing data.
-We only provide 6 testing data for trial，as shown in config/seg_cardiac_datalist.json.
+We only provide 6 testing data for trial, as shown in config/seg_cardiac_datalist.json.

 For more detail, please contact Dr. Tzung-Dau Wang (tdwang@ntu.edu.tw) and Prof. Wei-Chung Wang (wwang@math.ntu.edu.tw).